-- Develop and maintain a core team of staff who are experienced in the care of a NOPY children with additional needs and identify a Special Educational Needs and identify a Disabilities Co-ordinator (SENCO) who is experienced in the care and assessment of children with additional needs.
+- Develop and maintain a core team of staff who are experienced in the care of children with additional needs and identify a Special Educational Needs and Disabilities Co-ordinator (SENCO) who is experienced in the care and assessment of children with additional needs.
 Staff will be provided with specific training relating to SEND and the SEND Code of Practice - Monitor and review our practice and provision and, if necessary, make adjustments, and seek specialist equipment and services where required - Challenge inappropriate attitudes and practices - Promote positive images and role models during play experiences of those with additional needs wherever possible - Celebrate diversity in all aspects of play and learning - Work in partnership with parents and other agencies in order to meet individual children's needs, including the education, health and care authorities, and seek advice, support and training where required - Share any statutory and other assessments made by the nursery with parents and support parents in seeking any help they or the child may need

-Our nursery Special Education Needs, and Disabilities Co-ordinator (SENCO) is [insert name].
+Each of our nurseries has a Special Education Needs, and Disabilities Co-ordinator (SENCO).
+You can find who this is at your local nursery.